pi-hole/docs/docs/ftldns/configfile.md

 ### File options

 #### `LOGFILE=/var/log/pihole-FTL.log` {#file_LOGFILE data-toc-label='Log file'}
   Location of FTL's log file.
+If you want to move the log file to a different place, also consider [this FAQ article](https://discourse.pi-hole.net/t/moving-the-pi-hole-log-to-another-location-device/2041).

 #### `PIDFILE=/var/run/pihole-FTL.pid` {#file_PIDFILE data-toc-label='Process identifier file'}
   File which contains the PID of FTL's main process.